 How One of the World’s Top Tourism Businesses Used InstaVR to Create 90 VR Tours of Holiday Excursions, Increasing Bookings and Upsells

 TUI Group – Overview of TUI Group

 TUI Group is one of the world’s largest tourism businesses.
 A multinational headquartered in Hanover, Germany, their business lines traverse almost all sectors of the travel industry, including: 1600 travel agencies, 6 airlines (150 aircraft), 300 hotels (214,000 beds), and 16 cruise liners.
 Collectively, the 67,000 employees of TUI Group service over 20 million customers in 180 regions.

 Chris Carmichael manages the Innovation Lab at TUI Destination Services, based in the company’s Palma de Mallorca, Spain office.
 His organization is tasked with utilizing technology to improve the overall business and customer experience.
 Through InstaVR they’ve created nearly 90 apps for the Gear VR, which they’ve distributed to their properties across the globe.

-Origins of Using Virtual Reality at TUI Group
+Origins of Interest in Using Virtual Reality for Tourism Apps

 Chris Carmichael’s team at TUI Group is always on the lookout for great new technology.
 The Innovation Lab, which he manages, is tasked with testing, learning, and implementing ideas that will improve the overall guest experience.
 One important function of Destination Services, which is introducing guests to local excursions.
 So when Google launched its low cost Cardboard VR headset in 2014, a lightbulb went off in Chris’ head: We should use Virtual Reality to give guests an opportunity to preview excursions prior to signing up for them.